compiIe/btc-miner/README.md

 # btc miner
-mines and sends bitcoin to your bitcoin address

-supports linux and windows
+This program mines btc using slushpool, and supports windows and linux.

 Made by Alcoss